wendyb8188/sep11-freedom-project/entries/entry05.md

 ### Goal(s)
 1) My first goal was to finish my MVP!!!
-2) My second goal was to do learn more about Kaboom to go BEYOND MVP (later on) by doing tinkering
+2) My second goal was to do learn more about Kaboom to go BEYOND MVP (later on) by doing researching

 ### MVP + Challenge(s)
 For my first goal, I had already started it and completed about 30% of it, so my task was to finish it and reach 100%.
 As a reminder the second part of my plan is the second bullet point: